What is Cooley’s Anemia?

 - Pneumococcal vaccines

 Exercise is a vital part of an overall healthy lifestyle and helps produce better results.
 While some people with Cooley’s anemia may struggle with taking part in vigorous exercises, many people with the condition can take part in moderate forms of exercise, including walking, running and biking.
-If you have thalassemia as well as issues with your joints, there are various forms of low-impact physical activities to pick from, including swimming, water aerobics and yoga.
+If you have thalassemia and issues with your joints, there are various forms of low-impact physical activities to pick from, including swimming, water aerobics and yoga.
 Therefore, discuss with your physician what level of exercise would be perfect for you.

 Supplements for Cooley’s Anemia

 The following supplements can help manage symptoms of Cooley’s anemia.
+Visit with your health care provider whenever you start a new supplement.
+Supplements for Cooley’s include:

 Astragalus has no standardized dosage, but you can discuss with your doctor how much you’ll need to take as well as how often.